near/nearcore/README.md

 ## Contributing

 The workflow and details of setup to contribute are described in [CONTRIBUTING.md](CONTRIBUTING.md), and security policy is described in [SECURITY.md](SECURITY.md).
-To propose new protocol change or standard use [Specification & Standards repository](https://github.com/nearprotocol/NEPs).
+To propose new protocol changes or standards use [Specification & Standards repository](https://github.com/nearprotocol/NEPs).